script-fu/funky/content/hub/about/_index.md

 2. **Download and extract** the [plugins.zip](/funky/downloads/plugins.zip) to that folder.
 3. **Enable execution permissions**: Right-click the `<plugin-name.scm>` inside the extracted plugin folder, select **Properties**, then go to **Permissions** and check "Allow executing file as program."
 4. **Restart GIMP**.

+## Keyboard Shortcut

+This forces GIMP to save the shortcut for the next session.
+First, search for the plugin name, and assign a shortcut.

+_Edit -> Keyboard Shortcuts_

+Once the shortcut is working as you like, save your work then;

+_File -> Quit_

+When GIMP restarts, your plugin should be activated by the assigned key.